5 Days , 3 Cities

 Weather, Climate and Geography

 With almost 80% of the country uninhabited, much of Iceland’s terrain consists of plateaux, mountain peaks, and fertile lowlands.
 There are many long, deep fjords and glaciers, including Europe’s largest, Vatnajökull.
-The landscape is characterized by waterfalls, geysers, volcanoes, black sand beaches, and otherworldly steaming lava fields.
+The landscape features waterfalls, geysers, volcanoes, black sand beaches, and otherworldly steaming lava fields.
 Iceland’s highest peak is Hvannadalshnjúkur, standing 2,119 m (6,852 ft) above sea level.
-More than 11% of the country is covered by glaciers.
+Glaciers cover more than 11% of the country.
 Its landmass comprises glaciers (12,000 km2), lava (11,000 km2), sand (4,000 km2), water (3,000 km2), and pasture (1,000 km2).

 Formed about 25 million years ago, Iceland is one of the youngest landmasses on the planet, and consequently home to some of the world’s most active volcanoes.
 The island owes its existence to a volcanic hotspot created by a fissure in the Mid-Atlantic Ridge, where the Eurasian and American tectonic plates meet.